RebelCodeBase/sopel-rss/README.md

 ## Templates

 Template strings define how the different fields of a feed item will be posted to the irc channel.
 You may override some or all of the default template strings.
-Curly braces {} will be replaced by the field value.
+Curly brackets {} will be replaced by the field value.
 These are the default templates:

 |field|template  |